Dean's Message

 College Playbook

-We have a College Playbook that aligns our work with university and presidential priorities, particularly with the university-wide initiative to promote student success and close the equity gap in our persistence and graduation rates.
+We have a College Playbook that aligns our work with university and presidential priorities, particularly with the university-wide initiative to promote student success, persistence and graduation rates.

 Our priorities and strategies include aiming to:

-• Over the past three years, faculty have developed new courses including Black Lives Matter, History of Genocide, multiple service-learning opportunities in courses and experiences such Leadership Academy and BILL鈥橲 Trip, new first-year seminars over the past four years, and a course that is offered this fall by a new faculty engaged in honors because a student requested it - War: Strategic Studies.
+- Over the past three years, faculty have challenged students intellectually and professionally by developing new courses including Black Lives Matter, History of Genocide, multiple service-learning opportunities in courses and experiences such Leadership Academy and BILL鈥橲 Trip, new first-year seminars over the past four years, and a course that is offered in honors because a student asked a faculty member to teach it - War: Strategic Studies.

-• Increase funding for students with financial need.
-We鈥檝e made some progress in the last three years
+- Increase funding for students with financial need.
+We鈥檝e made some progress in the

-• We created a new required Honors Colloquium that meets twice each semester for first-year students beginning in fall 2023
+- We created a new required Honors Colloquium that meets twice each semester for first-year students

-In that list you heard: diversity, connections, access, funding, outreach, experience - all guiding values for our work in Honors.
+In that list you heard: intellectual, professional, service, connections, access, funding, outreach, experience - all guiding our work in Honors.

 Feedback for Looking Forward